 What is the N+1 Problem?

-The N+1 problem is a common performance issue in Object-Relational Mapping (ORM) where N additional queries are executed to retrieve associated entities for each associated entity when querying.
-As a result, the number of queries becomes N+1.
-A high number of queries can lead to increased communication with the database and can result in degraded performance.
+The N+1 problem is a common performance issue in Object-Relational Mapping (ORM) where N additional queries are executed when retrieving associated entities.
+As a result, the total number of queries becomes N+1.
+When the number of queries increases, database communication multiplies, network round-trip time grows, and there is a risk of database connection pool exhaustion, which can significantly degrade performance.

 How it Works